warmana/cloudant-docs-fork/source/includes/api/_cloudant_query.md

 ### Explain Plans

-Cloudant Query chooses which index to use for responding to a query, unless you specify an index at query time.
+Mango chooses which index to use for responding to a query, unless you specify an index at query time.

 When choosing which index to use,
-Cloudant Query uses the following logic:
+Mango uses the following logic:

 -	If there are two or more `json` type indexes on the same fields, the index with the smallest number of fields in the index is preferred.
 If there are still two or more candidate indexes, the index with the first alphabetical name is chosen.
 -	If a `json` type index _and_ a `text` type index could both satisfy a selector, the `json` index is chosen by default.